Gestation and Birth

 Why?
 Some authors suggest that perhaps this association is due to the gut microbiota.
 The gut microbiota differ in children born by C-section compared with those born vaginally (Cardwell et al. 2008).
 Another hypothesis is that immune function differs in babies born by C-section vs. vaginally (Puff et al. 2015).
 Others have found that gene expression is a possible mechanism (Laimighofer et al. 2019).

 However, findings from a Swedish study show that the situation may be more complex.
-The Swedish study there was an increased risk of type 1 diabetes in children born by C-section (as well as "instrumental vaginal delivery"), but only by elective, and not emergency C-section.
+In the international TEDDY study, there was an increased rate of progression from early-stage to late-stage type 1 diabetes in children born via C-section, although not an increased risk of early-stage type 1 (Singh et al. 2024).
+In a Swedish study there was an increased risk of type 1 diabetes in children born by C-section (as well as "instrumental vaginal delivery"), but only by elective, and not emergency C-section.
 On the other hand, the association disappeared when siblings were compared, implying that the association between C-sections and type 1 diabetes may be due to family and/or environmental factors instead (Khashan et al. 2014).
 Another (population-wide) Swedish study also found no association between C-sections and type 1 diabetes; it was maternal diabetes that most strongly influenced the risk of type 1 diabetes in the offspring (Samuelsson et al. 2015).
 And another (population-wide, Swedish) study found that while C-sections were associated with type 1 development, the association disappeared after accounting for maternal obesity (Waernbaum et al. 2019).
 A Danish study also found no association between pre-labor C-sections and type 1 diabetes in the offspring; the results were explained by maternal type 1 diabetes (and paternal type 1 diabetes had an even stronger effect) (Clausen et al. 2016).
 In southern Australia, a population-wide study found that while C-sections might be linked to a slightly increased risk of type 1 diabetes in offspring, the difference was not statistically significant.
 It also found that the risk was lower for pre-labor C-sections compared to C-sections during labor, implying that exposure to vaginal microbiota is not involved as a mechanism (Begum et al. 2019).
 A different (small) study, however, found that the vaginal microbiome might in fact be a factor in type 1 diabetes development (Tejesvi et al. 2019), so we shall see.

 One study has also found differences in the levels of immune system cells called cytokines in babies born vaginally as compared to those born by C-section.
 Vaginal birth may instigate a form of inflammation that activates the baby's (and mother's) immune systems in a beneficial manner (Malamitsi-Puchner et al. 2005).
 And, in a Denmark-wide study, birth by C-section was associated with several immune system disorders in children, although not type 1 diabetes (Sevelsted et al. 2015).
 In Quebec, Canada, however, birth by C-section was not associated with hospitalization for an autoimmune disorder by age 14, including type 1 diabetes or celiac disease (Soullane et al. 2021).